yu-ming-chen/tp/docs/DeveloperGuide.md

 ![Class Diagram between StateBinders and State](images/StateBinders_State_Class_Diagram.png)

 Figure 4.4.2.1.
-Observer Pattern Illustration.
+Class diagram to illustrate the observer pattern.

 1. On initialisation of NUSave, `MainWindow` calls `this.setStateBinders()`, which calls `StateBinderList.bindAll()`.
 2. `StateBinderList` calls `bind()` on every `StateBinder`.